mvc

 300.00

-3. Ultra-Sensitive and Highly Specific Padlock Probe Assay for Point-of-Care Ante Mortem Rabies Diagnosis DBT 41.91
+3. Ultra-Sensitive and Highly Specific Padlock Probe Assay for Point-of-Care Ante Mortem Rabies Diagnosis DBT, 3 years 41.91

-4. Surveillance, Molecular Characterization and Development of Vaccine Candidate for Porcine Parvovirus NLM 45.29
+4. Surveillance, Molecular Characterization and Development of Vaccine Candidate for Porcine Parvovirus NLM, 3 years 45.29

-5. Developing Immune Complex Vaccine for Protection against Infectious Bursal Disease in the presence of Maternally Derived Antibodies DBT 22.55
+5. Developing Immune Complex Vaccine for Protection against Infectious Bursal Disease in the presence of Maternally Derived Antibodies DBT, 2 years 22.55

-6. Genetic Characterization and Vaccine Delivery System for Rabies in Animals ICMR 47.79
+6. Genetic Characterization and Vaccine Delivery System for Rabies in Animals ICMR, 3 years 47.79

 Services Offered

-I. Human Resources Development Programmes in the field of life science
+I. Human Resources Development Programmes offered for Life science and Engineering Students

-S. No. Training Programme Number of days/ months Fees (Excl.GST)/ Participant &
+S. No. Training Programme Training Period Training Fees

 II.
 Human Resource Development Training Programmes in the field of Assisted Reproductive Biotechnology